zyake/PAC.js/README.md

 # simple-pac

-simple-pac is a framework that is based on the PAC architecture pattern.
+simple-pac is a javascript framework that is based on the PAC architecture pattern.

 ## Motivation

 In traditional MVC frameworks, there are no abstraction of widgets and hierarchical structures.
 MVC applications tend to be complex and be difficult to reuse components.
-On the other hand, the PAC pattern resolves these problems more gracefully, so I decided to develop a PAC based framework.
+On the other hand, the PAC pattern resolves these problems more gracefully, so I decided to develop own PAC based framework.

 ## What's the "PAC architecture pattern"?